-The long-awaited Easter break is here, and after weeks of lockdown and 40 days of lent - perhaps giving up some of your favourite foods and drinks, it’s time to celebrate and within the guidelines, enjoy good times with family and friends.
-But how do you keep your cholesterol levels on track over the bank holiday weekend (without having to miss out on all of the Easter celebrations and traditional goodies)?
+The long-awaited Easter break is here, and after 40 days of lent - perhaps giving up some of your favourite foods and drinks - it’s time to celebrate and enjoy good times with family and friends.
+But how do you keep your cholesterol levels on track over the bank holiday weekend (without having to miss out on all of the Easter celebrations)?

-Healthy eating habits can go out of the window when oversized Easter eggs and chocolate bunnies appear – making it potentially an ‘eat-a-thon’ from Good Friday to Easter Monday!
-Easter nevertheless doesn’t have to mean overindulging on chocolate and other sweet treats: follow our cholesterol healthy Easter plan for a delicious and heart healthy Easter – without having to ban the occasional treat!
+Healthy eating habits can go out of the window when Easter eggs and chocolate bunnies appear – Nevertheless Easter doesn’t have to mean overindulging on chocolate and other sweet treats: follow our cholesterol healthy Easter plan for a delicious and heart-healthy Easter!

 Is chocolate good for you?
 Or is it just wishful thinking?

 It’s often reported that chocolate may actually be beneficial for us, if as nothing else than a mood lifter!
-However, it’s important to remember that all chocolate is still high in calories, saturated fat and sugars, so overdoing it over Easter won’t do your waistline or cholesterol levels any favours.
-The bottom line is there are no ‘good’ or ‘bad’ foods, only ‘good’ or ‘bad’ diets.
-Healthy eating is all about balancing pleasure, variety and moderation, so if you like chocolate, try these ideas to enjoy a little of what you fancy.
+However, it’s important to remember that all chocolate is still high in calories, saturated fat and sugars, so overdoing it over Easter won’t do your cholesterol levels any favours.
+The bottom line is there are no ‘good’ or ‘bad’ foods and healthy eating is all about balancing pleasure, variety and moderation, so if you like chocolate, try these ideas to enjoy a little of what you fancy.

 - Make it dark.
 If you usually go for milk or white chocolate, it’s worth going over to the dark side, and look for an Easter egg with 70% cocoa solids or more.
 Why?
-As a rule, the higher the percentage of cocoa solids, the higher the fat and saturated fat, as the blend will contain less sugar.
-But the calories are similar and choosing dark chocolate may help you stick to smaller portion sizes – it’s richer, so it will please your taste buds with less.
+Dark chocolate may help you stick to smaller portion sizes as it’s richer, so it will please your taste buds with less.
 Better still, the darker the chocolate, the more likely you are to increase the amount of cocoa flavanols you consume.

 - Don’t super size.
 Take a peek at some of the nutrition labels on Easter egg boxes in supermarkets and high street chocolate shops; you may be surprised to read that many of the larger eggs contain nearly 2000 kcals per egg, which is about a day’s worth of calories for most people.
 And around 70g of saturated fat – the amount in 27 teaspoons of butter.
 (Ref 6) Why not go for a kiddie’ Easter egg, which are usually smaller than those made for adults, and so contain fewer calories, saturates and free sugars.